Rethinking player evaluation in sports: Goals above expectation and beyond: Discussion and practical considerations

 \subsection{Practical considerations}

-In this section, we highlight practical issues that may arise when employing the semiparametric approach outlined in Section~\ref{sec:GAX_BG}.
+We end with practical issues that may arise when employing the semiparametric approach outlined in Section~\ref{sec:PLLM}.
 In particular, we address (i) the independence assumption that makes inference possible using the described methodology, (ii) the issue of small effective sample sizes due to limited goals in soccer, (iii) the need for multiplicity corrections, (iv) testing practically relevant differences via non-nil null hypotheses, and (v) the choice of control variables for the regression models.
 While we focus on shooting skill evaluation in soccer in this section, these considerations are relevant for other disciplines as well.

 \paragraph{Independence assumption.} The validity of $p$-values and confidence intervals derived based on our approach is conditional on having independent observations.
 This assumption may be challenged due to the sequential nature of soccer games.
 For instance, the success of a rebound shot may depend on the prior shot that led to the rebound.
-However, when the set of conditioning variables $Z$ is sufficiently rich and the null hypothesis is assumed to be true (i.e., player $X_j$ is irrelevant for the prediction of $Y$ given $Z$), it may still be reasonable to assume that shots are independent conditional on the circumstances under which a shot has taken place, as described by $Z$.
+However, when the set of conditioning variables $Z$ is sufficiently rich and the null hypothesis is assumed to be true (i.e., player $X^p_j$ is irrelevant for the prediction of $Y$ given $Z$), it may still be reasonable to assume that shots are independent conditional on the circumstances under which a shot has taken place, as described by $Z$.

 \paragraph{Effective sample size.} As noted in Section~\ref{sec:Intro}, goals in soccer are rare, with only 10\% of shots being converted into a goal.
 Therefore, care needs to be taken when tuning the outcome regression $\Ex[Y \given Z]$.
 A similar argument holds for players that rarely occur in a dataset.
 In our experiments, we circumvented this issue by considering only players who shot at least 20 times and scored at least one goal among these shots.